 When first teaching any new agility drill, we will penalize athletes for making mistakes that are a result of trying to get ahead of themselves.
 Young athletes will always make mistakes - these are to be expected.
 But when they try to move their body faster than their brains can process, we have to slow them down so that they program the correct movement patterns into their system.
 In the long run, this will go a long way to improving their overall sports performance.
 Before we get into a practice session, we have to remember that the 40-yard dash (or 30-meter sprint) is not the only way to assess an athlete's speed.
 There is a difference between quick and fast.
 Someone that is considered fast may not necessarily be quick and vice-versa.

-The best athletes have a combination of both quick and fast characteristics and they must train both.
+The best athletes have a combination of both quick, and fast characteristics and they must train both.
 Lateral speed and agility work are a critical element to any athlete's training because it lays the foundation for the movement skills required for success in any sport.
-As I mentioned, lack of coordination is a big problem for many athletes.
-How many times have you seen a good athlete stumble when making a simple cut, performing a new skill, or better yet, try to dance?
-It happens far too often, and it is all due to lack of coordination.
+As I mentioned, a lack of coordination is a big problem for many athletes.
+How many times have you seen a good athlete stumble when making a superficial cut, performing a new skill, or better yet, try to dance?
+It happens far too often, and it is all due to a lack of coordination.

 The inability to easily coordinate movement affects their footwork and their ability to quickly make the moves that top athletes seem to do naturally.
 Therefore, no matter what sport you coach, specific agility training will help develop the balance, coordination and timing that will allow athletes to get to the ball or away from the defender when the game is on the line.

 The following are examples of an agility drill and a reaction drill.